-For over 25 years, Gregory, Sharer & Stuart has been a leader among local accounting firms in serving not-for-profit organizations.
-We have a well-established, dedicated team of professionals who understand the unique needs of not-for-profit organizations, a team that works with all types of not-for-profits including social service agencies, HUD projects, educational institutions, museums, membership organizations and foundations.
-Our Not-For-Profit Industry Client Service Team members understand the challenges you face and have the experience to offer insights less experienced professionals may not possess.
+For over 25 years, Gregory, Sharer & Stuart has been a leader among local accounting firms and CPA firms in serving not-for-profit organizations.
+We have a well-established, dedicated team of tax and audit professionals who understand the unique needs of not-for-profit organizations, a team that works with all types of not-for-profits including social service agencies, HUD projects, educational institutions, museums, membership organizations and foundations.
+Our Not-For-Profit Industry Client Service Team members understand the financial reporting challenges you face and have the experience to offer insights less experienced tax and audit professionals may not possess.

 - Planned giving